-The ability to universally distribute health and wellness communications to HSS members in a cost-effective manner does not exist.
-In addition, HSS has very limited staff and the budget for communications is constrained.
+The ability to universally distribute health and well-being communications to SFHSS members in a costeffective manner does not exist.
+In addition, SFHSS has very limited staff and the budget for communications is constrained.

-Successful wellness programs are delivered consistently across the employee population.
+Successful well-being programs are delivered consistently across the employee population.
 Continued support from the City both in funding and priority will be vital in sustaining the effort.
-Additionally, leadership support for wellness at the Superior Court, City College of San Francisco and San Francisco Unified School District will need to be secured for the additional wellness services to have substantial impact at those employers.
+Additionally, leadership support for well-being at the Superior Court, City College of San Francisco and San Francisco Unified School District will need to be secured for the additional well-being services to have substantial impact at those employers.
 The Champion network is a key resource.
-Champion training and support needs to be ongoing.
-Maintaining that structure requires careful attention and dedicated staff time, especially for vast number of employee members, employers and departments that HSS services.
+Champion training and support is ongoing.
+Maintaining that structure requires careful attention and dedicated staff time, especially for vast number of employee members, employers and departments that SFHSS services.

-With regard to digital improvements, such as online benefits enrollment and online premium payments, HSS must coordinate with other departments to provide essential technology infrastructure.
-Delays in implementation at those source departments and/or limited input on optimizing systems for member usability, will affect HSS' operational efficiency and costs.
-Accuracy of addresses may be jeopardized by self-service which allows employees to change their address online.
+With regard to digital improvements, such as online benefits enrollment and online premium payments, SFHSS must coordinate with other departments to provide essential technology infrastructure.
+Delays in implementation at those source departments and/or limited input on optimizing systems for member usability, will affect SFHSS' operational efficiency and costs.
+Accuracy of addresses may be jeopardized by self-service, which allows employees to change their address online.